|

 do to the womento the Shieldmaidenif the warriors

-But Aragorn misunderstood the cause of his fear.
-"Then I
+But Aragorn mistook his fear.
+"Then I shall die as

 Legolas, unused to conflict with humans, went to follow.
 But